Special election to approve constitutional amendment

 Casting your vote

-There are three ways to vote in the November Election:
+There are three ways to vote in this 2026 Special Election:

 Early Voting In Person

-Early voting starts on Friday, Sept.
-22 and ends on Nov.
-4. Early vote locations are open Monday through Friday plus the last two Saturdays before the election, Oct.
-28 and Nov.
-4. Hours vary depending on your locality.
+Early voting for the November General Election starts on Friday, March 6 and ends on April 18.
+Early vote locations are open Monday through Friday plus the last two Saturdays before the election, April 11 and April 18.
+Hours vary depending on your locality.

 Early voting is open to ALL registered voters.
 Drive up voting is available for disabled/handicapped voters.